Editor, Newfoundland and Labrador Studies

 Ferryland Collections Room and Conservation Lab (Ferryland, Newfoundland)

 Student's researching artifact assemblages from the archaeological site at Ferryland will have access to the extensive collection of 16th- to 19th-century material housed in our collection's storage room in the Colony of Avalon Foundation building at Ferryland, Newfoundland.
-Two decades of excavation at Ferryland has unearthed one of the best collections of 17th-century material culture in North America.
+Three decades of excavation at Ferryland has unearthed one of the best collections of 17th-century material culture in North America.
 Our faunal collection (mostly from the 17th century) is contained within a separate storage facility in the same building.

 - Rankin, Lisa K. and Barry C. Gaulton, 2021.
 Archaeology, Participatory Democracy and Social Justice in Newfoundland and Labrador, Canada.
 Archaeologies. https://rdcu.be/chHt4